RuleWorld/BNGTutorial/README.md

 : Compartmental model of simple ligand-receptor binding.

 [`LRR.bngl`](CBNGL/LRR.bngl)
 : Non-compartmental model of ligand-receptor binding and dimerization.
+Also demonstrates `visualize` command to make `.gml` files for visualization of the rule network using the external tool [yEd](https://www.yworks.com/yed).

 [`LRR_comp.bngl`](CBNGL/LRR_comp.bngl)
 : Compartmental model of ligand-receptor binding and dimerization.